alexandreborgo/docker-nginx-php-mysql-phpmyadmin-symfony/README.md

-# docker-nginx-php-mysql-phpmyadmin-symfony
+# docker-webserver

-A docker multicontainer (with docker-compose) NGINX, PHP, MySQL, phpMyAdmin and Symfony ready to work.
+A docker multicontainer (with docker-compose) Apache2, PHP, MySQL, phpMyAdmin and Symfony ready to work.

 ## Installation
 Launch the symfony script (symfony.sh).